Protecting Your eCommerce Business from Fraud: Best Practices

 Card Testing Fraud

 In card testing attacks, fraudsters use credit cards to make multiple small purchases on an eCommerce website.
 These credit cards are either fraudulent credit cards or credit card information that is stolen via scams.
-Fraudsters use card testing fraud to see which stolen credit cards are active, and which cards have the highest limit.
-On the backend of an eCommerce site these purchases can go undetected, as they often are not flagged as fraudulent until several large purchases have already been made.
+Fraudsters use card testing fraud to see which stolen credit cards are active and which cards have the highest limit.
+On the backend of an eCommerce site, these purchases can go undetected, as they often are not flagged as fraudulent until several large purchases have already been made.

 While the risk of not receiving a valid form of payment is an immediate concern, card testing fraud has additional consequences.
-Consider the cost that goes into each purchase on an ecommerce site; packaging, shipping, even the product itself – these can all, unfortunately, become a loss for your business through card testing fraud.
+Consider the cost that goes into each purchase on an eCommerce site: packaging, shipping, even the product itself –these can all, unfortunately, become a loss for your business through card testing fraud.
 And after a number of fraudulent purchases are made, this loss can become substantial.
 In addition, if a business is the victim of credit card fraud, reactionary costs may incur to investigate the fraudulent activity.

 Chargeback Fraud

 For businesses, chargeback fraud can be costly.
-Just like card testing fraud, the costs associated with a sale (shipping, packaging, actual product, etc) become a loss when a chargeback succeeds.
+Just like card testing fraud, the costs associated with a sale (shipping, packaging, actual product, etc.) become a loss when a chargeback succeeds.
 The credit card company may also charge businesses for each chargeback they receive, which can add up over time.

 Account Takeover Fraud

-Account takeover (ATO) fraud occurs when a fraudster gains unauthorized access to a legitimate customer’s eCommerce account, through phishing, social engineering, or by exploiting a weakness in the eCommerce website’s security.
+Account takeover (ATO) fraud occurs when a fraudster gains unauthorized access to a legitimate customer’s eCommerce account through previous data breaches, phishing, social engineering, or by exploiting a weakness in the eCommerce website’s security.
 As with most eCommerce sites, personal information, financial information, and purchase history are commonly accessible on a customer’s account.
 Once an account is compromised, the fraudster is not only able to make unauthorized purchases on the account holder’s behalf, but they also may extract that account holder’s personal and financial information.

 On a larger scale, account takeovers are carried out by bots.
 For example, “credential stuffing” uses combinations of email addresses and passwords on eCommerce sites, testing login credentials from previous data breaches or phishing attempts.
 This is just one of many bot attacks that scammers use to carry out account takeovers.